 What's NOT a Goal?

 There is no need to configure a goal for any activity that your campaign already tracks by default.
 Stats such as ad clicks and page views are integral to any campaign regardless of its goal, and your Campaign Report will always provide those data.

 A Goal should be an additional action beyond what is reported to you by default.
 Take a look at this article about Campaign Reports to learn about everything your report will tell you, even if you have not established a specific Goal.

 Goals and Groups

-In Feathr, goals can be in the form of a Segment.
+In Feathr, goals can be in the form of a Group.
 If you're not familiar with Groups in Feathr, you can learn about them here.

-Whatever your goal is, you might build a segment that matches the criteria of your goal.
+Whatever your goal is, you might build a Group that matches the criteria of your goal.
 That gives Feathr two crucial pieces of information that allows conversion tracking:

 - Who has met the goal criteria.

 - Who among that group has seen or clicked on ads from your campaign.

-If your campaign goal is to increase event registrations, first you will build a segment of confirmed attendees, then apply it as the goal segment in your campaign.
+If your campaign goal is to increase event registrations, first you will build a Group of confirmed attendees, then apply it as the goal Group in your campaign.
 That way Feathr can connect the two dots above and know that your campaign is reaching its goal.